Tax Consequences of Foreign Currency Transactions

 Distributions of earnings and profit (E&P) to a US taxpayer is paid at the exchange rate on the distribution date, so no gain or loss is recognized.
 However, deemed dividend distributions, which are considered taxable income under Subpart F even though they are not actually distributed, are translated at the average exchange rate for the corporation's tax year, since there is no actual distribution to fix the exchange rate.
 However, when a distribution is actually made from income that has already been taxed as Subpart F income, then a gain or loss is recognized as the difference between the distribution actually received and the distribution amount subject to tax.

 To determine the foreign tax credit, foreign taxes are calculated based on the average exchange rate for the taxable year.
 However, any paid foreign taxes must be translated at the exchange rate when paid.
-If foreign taxes accrue but are paid in a later tax year, then the foreign currency exchange rate may be different when the taxes are paid from when the tax amount was calculated to determine the foreign tax credit.
+If foreign taxes accrue but are paid in a later tax year, then the foreign currency exchange rate may differ when the taxes are paid from when the tax amount was calculated to determine the foreign tax credit.
 If the taxes are paid within 2 years of being accrued, then any foreign exchange fluctuation between the accrual rate and the paid rate is disregarded.
 If more than 2 years have elapsed, then the difference between the accrual rate and the paid rate must be recognized.

 Section 988 Transactions